Jackson Productivity Research Inc.

 A call center, with monitors and keyboards, wanted to update rates using time study.

 (An I Pad definitely beats the watch.)
 Our updates reflected changes in technology as expected,

-but also found unexpected variations in work practices, since resolved.
+but also found unexpected variations in work practices that alone justified the project.

 - Identify non-value added work.